cloudmesh-community/book/chapters/bigdata/applications/kmeans.md

-# Practical K-Means, Map Reduce, and Page Rank for Big Data Applications and Analytics
+# Practical K-Means, Map Reduce, and Page Rank for Big Data Applications and Analytics {#s-kmeans}

 We use the K-means Python code in SciPy package to show real code for clustering.
 After a simple example we generate 4 clusters of distinct